Global costs are costs that affect all cloud accounts. You can configure the following global cost settings:

 For more information on assigning custom attribute costs, see Configure Cost Models.

-Commander allows you to track up to seven levels of tiered storage costs based on the different types of storage media you use.
+Commander allows you to track up to 21 levels of tiered storage costs based on the different types of storage media you use.
 You can rename any storage tier except for the "Undefined" storage tier.
-You can't delete storage tiers.
+You cannot delete storage tiers.

 The Undefined storage tier can be used to track the costs of datastores that you don't want to immediately assign to a defined storage tier.
 For example, use the Undefined storage tier to track new storage requirements and to create reports on new datastores.
 After reports are created, assign the datastores to an appropriate storage tier.